riccardik/ros2sofarfoxy/README.md

     source ~/ros2-ws/install/setup.bash
     ros2 run banxter_bridge state_machine

-Terminale2, publishing the point destination for the coke can model, it will move in the Ros1 simulation if it was running
+Terminal 2, publishing the point destination for the coke can model, it will move in the Ros1 simulation if it was running

     source ~/ros2-ws/install/setup.bash
     ros2 pub position_toreach geometry_msgs/msg/Point "x: 0.5 y: 0.5 z: 0.5"